 So, I usually apply the following -doable- tactics to control my symptoms, with differing degrees of success.
 I hope these are useful to someone!

-• The good old “To do” lists
+- The good old “To do” lists

 Ah, the trusty "To Do" lists – my faithful companions in the battle against forgetfulness and chaos.
 Every morning, I meticulously jot down every task, every call, and every important detail that demands my attention.
 Sure, I do use ClickUp to manage my team, and I'm also aware of the wonders of e-calendars with their automated alerts, but let's be real here – I'll probably just ignore the notifications in my hyperfocused state anyway.
-So, pen and paper it is, my friends, the tried and true method to keep my scattered brain in check.
+So, pen and paper is my friends, the tried and true method to keep my scattered brain in check.

-• Lo-fi music
+- Lo-fi music

 Lo-fi music (a mix of different genres, including hip-hop, jazz, and dream pop) typically has a slow tempo and is repetitive in nature.
 Its tempo aims to ease symptoms of anxiety, depression, and ADHD, promoting a sense of tranquility and enhancing mental well-being.
 Whenever I hit play on my lo-fi playlist, it's like stepping into a zen zone where my mind can finally relax and focus.
 It's my go-to soundtrack for getting stuff done!

-• Moments of isolation
+- Moments of isolation

 Sometimes, locking myself away in a quiet spot works like magic.
 It's just me and my work, no distractions in sight.
 I fully immerse myself in my work without anyone around to distract me.
 The lack of external stimuli prevents sensory overload, making it easier for me to maintain focus and productivity.
-This controlled environment gives me a sense of structure and clarity, which is essential for managing my symptoms and staying on track with my tasks.
+This controlled environment gives me a sense of structure and clarity, which is essential for managing my symptoms and staying on track with my tasks. - Taking short breaks

 Taking short breaks throughout the workday, whether it's chatting with colleagues, enjoying a cup of coffee or tea, or simply going for a quick walk around the block, can significantly boost productivity for individuals with ADHD.
 These breaks provide much-needed mental rest, helping to alleviate feelings of overwhelm and fatigue.
 Furthermore, engaging in brief social interactions or physical activity stimulates dopamine release, which enhances focus and motivation.
-By incorporating these regular pauses into our routine, we can maintain better concentration and overall performance.
+By incorporating these regular pauses into our routine, we can maintain better concentration and overall performance. - Turning off business apps outside working hours

 Disabling notifications outside of work hours can also significantly enhance productivity.
 I can better recharge and focus on personal activities by reducing distractions during leisure time.
 It also facilitates a healthier work-life balance.
 It minimizes the temptation to impulsively respond to emails or Slack messages, allowing for uninterrupted relaxation.
 I understand that in some cases, "duty calls" and it may not always be feasible to disconnect completely.
 But giving it a try can make a noticeable difference!
 You'll be able to approach the next workday with renewed energy and clarity.